 Shrooms have been blended into a wide variety of food and drink products to make ingesting them easier and to improve the experience of taking them for the user.
 Here are some of the most popular shroom edibles:

 Chocolate is one of the most popular forms of weed edibles, and psilocybin edibles will likely follow a similar path.
-Already, in the embryonic, above-ground market for magic mushrooms, several companies in Canada are selling psilocybin chocolate bars, designed for microdosing.
+Already, in the early above-ground market for magic mushrooms, several companies in Canada are selling psilocybin chocolate bars (also known as chocolate mushrooms) designed for microdosing.

 Many people consume psilocybin mushrooms by brewing them into tea at home.